samboy/MaraDNS/README.md

    Just like MaraDNS’s sub-project Deadwood, the only supported OSes are CentOS 6 and Windows 7.

-   Just because MaraDNS is only fully supported in Scientific Linux 6 and Windows 7 doesn’t mean it doesn't run on other platforms.
+   Just because MaraDNS is only fully supported in CentOS 6 and Windows 7 doesn’t mean it doesn't run on other platforms.
 It just means that, if you wish to run it on another platform, it’s up to you to make the port.
-Feel free to fork the MaraDNS Github repository, but please do not name any such ports “MaraDNS”.
+   Feel free to fork the MaraDNS Github repository, but please do not name any such port “MaraDNS”.

 ## Important note for Windows users